Wintel: Dominance

 Although Microsoft is by far the dominant player in the Wintel partnership now, Intel's continuing influence should not be underestimated.
 Intel and Microsoft, once the closest of partners, have operated at an uneasy distance from one another since their first major dispute, which had to do with Intel's heavy investment in the 32-bit optimized Pentium Pro and Microsoft's delivery of an unexpectedly high proportion of 16-bit code in Windows 95.
 Both firms talk with one another's competitors from time to time, most notably with Microsoft's close relationship with AMD and the development of Windows XP Professional x64 Edition utilizing AMD-designed 64-bit extensions to the x86 architecture, and Intel's decision to sell its processors to Apple Inc.

 The Wintel platform is still the dominant desktop and laptop computer architecture.

 There have been opinions that Microsoft Windows by its natural software bloat has eaten up much of the "hardware progress" that Intel processors gave to the "Wintel platform" via Moore's law.
 After the rise of smartphones and netbooks some media outlets have speculated predicting a possible end of Wintel dominance with more and more cheap devices employing other technologies.
 Intel is investing in Linux, and Microsoft ported Windows 8 to the ARM architecture with Windows RT.

-Modern usage of the term
+Modern situation

 In the strictest sense, "Wintel" refers only to computers that run Windows on an Intel processor.
-However, Wintel is now commonly used to refer to a system running a modern Microsoft operating system on any modern x86 compatible CPU, manufactured by either Intel or AMD.
-That is because the PC applications that can run on an x86 Intel processor usually can run on an x86 AMD processor too.
+However, Wintel is now commonly used to refer to a system running a modern Microsoft operating system on any modern x86-compatible CPU, manufactured by either Intel or AMD.

-In mid-October 2017, Microsoft announced that Windows 10 on Qualcomm Snapdragon is at the final stage of testing.
-That would not be considered as "Wintel".
-Systems running a Microsoft operating system using an Intel processor based on the Itanium or ARM architecture, despite that fact that the processor is manufactured by Intel, are also not considered to be a Wintel system.
+In mid-October 2017, Microsoft announced that Windows 10 on Qualcomm Snapdragon was at the final stage of testing.